Vallic/bulma/README.md

 _This command looks at `package.json` and installs all the npm dependencies specified in it._

 ### Compile SCSS into CSS
-`npm run scss`
+`npm run build-scss`

-_This command "watches" the `scss` directory such that every time a .scss file in that directory is edited it's compiled and written to the `assets` directory.
+_This command builds all SCSS files in the `scss` directory, writing the resulting CSS files to the `dist` directory._